-Interestingly, one person who Microsoft won't be inviting to Minecraft's anniversary celebrations is its creator, Markus 'Notch' Persson.
-Microsoft said this is due to Persson's controversial opinions that reflect neither those of the company or Minecraft.
+Interestingly, one person who Microsoft won't be inviting to Minecraft's anniversary celebrations is its creator, Markus 'Notch' Persson. this is due to Persson's controversial opinions that reflect neither those of the company or Minecraft.

 Now, Microsoft acquired Mojang and Minecraft back in 2014 for a fee of $2.5 billion, so from a business side - it makes perfect sense to ensure that a family oriented game like Minecraft isn't harmed by its maker's comments.
 And we admit they can get pretty wild.